unconed/shadergraph/README.md

  * `.pass()` - Use this instead of .end() to add an additional passthrough connection that skips the entire block.
    ![Pass example](https://raw.github.com/unconed/shadergraph/master/docs/images/pass.png)

+ * `.graph()`
+   Finalize the graph and return it.
+The factory is reset to an empty state.

+ * `.compile(name)`
+   Finalize the graph and compile it immediately (no callbacks).
+The graph is discarded.

+ * `.link(name)`
+   Finalize the graph and link it immediately (with callbacks).
+The graph is discarded.

+*Graph*

+ * `.compile(name)`
+    Compile the graph (no callbacks).
+The graph is discarded.

+  * `.link(name)`
+    Compile and link the graph and its subgraphs (with callbacks).
+The graph is discarded.

-If you want to build graphs by hand instead of with factories, the underlying namespaces are exposed as `ShaderGraph.Graph`, `ShaderGraph.Block`, etc.
+If you want to build graphs by hand instead of with factories, the underlying namespaces are exposed as `ShaderGraph.Graph`, `ShaderGraph.Block`, etc. `Block` and its subclasses are the logical pieces of the graph.
+Each has a `Node` associated with it that contains a set of `Outlets`.
+Connections can be made from node to node (auto-matching), or outlet to outlet (manual).

 * * *